sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-01-london-england.rst

 directly to London, and one was about to leave.
 I hadn't had a chance to convert any currency, so I had to take a terrible exchange rate at the station.
 It cost nearly $50 to get into London!
-Luckily, once I got on the train everything went very smoothly, and I arrived in Victoria Station in London a couple hours later.
+Luckily, once I got on the train everything went very smoothly and I arrived in Victoria Station in London a couple hours later.

 After I arrived in Victoria Station, I went straight to the hotel that I am staying at: Chester Hotel Victoria.
 It's not a very nice hotel (it's 2 stars),